+(3) A motion filed under [this subdivision shall] Rule 27(e) must be accompanied by the following:

+(A) The relevant parts of the record including the order or decision from which relief is sought, if any; if the order or decision is unavailable, a copy of the transcript of proceedings is preferred but the movant's or counsel's statement of the reasons given by the district court will suffice until a copy of the order or decision is available.
+The movant's or counsel's statement must be included in the certificate required by Rule 27(e)(3)(B).

-- (3) A motion filed under this subdivision shall be accompanied by a certificate of the movant or the movant's counsel, if any, entitled "NRAP 27(e) Certificate," that contains the following information: - (A) The telephone numbers and office addresses of the attorneys for the parties and the telephone numbers and addresses for any pro se parties; - (B) Facts showing the existence and nature of the claimed emergency; and - (C) When and how counsel for the other parties and any pro se parties were notified and whether they have been served with the motion; or, if not notified and served, why that was not done. - (4) If the relief sought in the motion was available in the district court, the motion shall state whether all grounds advanced in support of the motion in the court were submitted to the district court, and, if not, why the motion should not be denied. - (5) The motion shall otherwise comply with the provisions of this Rule. - (f) Oral Argument.
+(B) [a] A certificate of the movant or the movant's counsel, if any, entitled "NRAP 27(e) Certificate," that contains the following information:

+[(A)] (i) The telephone numbers and office addresses of the attorneys for the parties and the telephone numbers and addresses for any pro se parties;

+[(B)] (ii) Facts showing the existence and nature of the claimed emergency; and

+[(C)] (iii) When and how counsel for the other parties and any pro se parties were notified and whether they have been served with the motion; or, if not notified and served, why that was not done.

+(4) If the relief sought in the motion was available in the district court, the motion [shall] must state whether all grounds advanced in support of the motion in the court were submitted to the district court, and, if not, why the motion should not be denied.

+(5) The motion [shall] must otherwise comply with the provisions of this Rule.

+(f) Oral Argument.
 A motion will be decided without oral argument unless the court orders otherwise.

+REVIEWING COMMENT

+The overall structure and wording of Rule 27 was modified to more closely mirror FRAP 27.
+Subdivision (c)(2)(B) specifies that a single judge's or justice's ruling on a motion or interlocutory matter is not binding on the panel or full court.
+Subdivision (c)(3)(A) regarding the clerk's authority over procedural motions was deleted because it is already addressed by a revision to subdivision (b) on the same subject.
+Subdivision (d)(2) adds a word limit (4,667) to the page limit (10 pages).
+Subdivision (e)(3) requires emergency motions to include the relevant order from which emergency relief is sought but, if the order is not yet available, a transcript or counsel's statement in the required Rule 27(e)(3)(B) certification will suffice until the order is available.